Welcome to today's edition of the Rush 24-7 podcast.

 Great to have you on the show, Vinny.

-Hey Mark, thanks for having me.
+Hey, Mark, thanks for having me.

 My pleasure.

-Now I admit there's a lot to go after Newt for, but Newt also does have a solid record of conservative achievement when he was in government.
+Now, I admit there's a lot to go after Newt for, but Newt also does have a solid record of conservative achievement when he was in government.

-Let's let's let's let's work through this, Vinny.
+Let's work through this, Vinny.

-Let's put it that in that in those terms.
+Let's put it in those terms.

-Why do you like listening to Russia?
+Why do you like listening to Rush?

-And I listen to him for the same thing.
+Rush represents the conservative truth, and I listened to him for the same time.

 And you know why he does?